sentientmachine/computer_vision_at_ford/README.md

 3. A man is holding some kind of greyish oval object which is classified as a frisbee, is not a frisbee.

+# How many frames per second using the tuned model

+5 frames per second using a desktop with a GPU.

 # Undergirding code: